ashley206/GUI-Lab/README.md

 #Screenshots/Mockup

+This is the main screen, after the splash screen (to be devloped later).
+This will show current expenses and incomes that have been tracked recently.
+This could be for the current month of transactions.

 ![Alt text](https://github.com/ashley206/cst-238/blob/master/gui%20project%20mockup.png?raw=true)

+The History tab (bottom right) will take the user to a screen that lists the previous budgets and amounts spent each month.
+If over the budget, text will be red.
+If within the budget, the text will be green.
+Tapping on a month will take the user to a breakdown of the month's included transactions.

 ![Alt text](https://github.com/ashley206/cst-238/blob/master/gui%20project%20mockup2.png?raw=true)

+The '+' button will add a new transaction, which will lead to this page.
+The user will define it as an income or expense.
+They will define a category that the money falls under.
+Then, the amount to add or remove to the budget.
+The page will list where the budget currently stands before the changes.
+Below the line, the budget will be updated budget based on the transaction.

 ![Alt text](https://github.com/ashley206/cst-238/blob/master/gui%20project%20mockup3.png?raw=true)

+The categories created will be listed here, along with any transactions that have been filed under them.
+As shown, food transactions will be listed in the food category (groceries, eating out, etc); Any fun activities will be listed in the entertainment category (seeing a movie, going bowling, etc).
+The user can add however trends they want with the click of a button.

 ![Alt text](https://github.com/ashley206/cst-238/blob/master/gui%20project%20mockup4.png?raw=true)

 #Installation Instructions

+To run the Qt Framework:
 1. Install Qt 5.6
 2. Open Project
 3. Clean all, run qmake, build all, run
+4.
+To install the application:
+[ To be determined upon installation creation... ]

 #Contribution Guidelines